How to Set Up the Best Teleradiology Workstation

 Efficient Teleradiology Reporting Workflows

 Now you have received the images and you want to start to write your teleradiology report.
-There are many ways, in which the process of reporting can be facilitated:
+There are many ways in which the process of reporting can be facilitated:

 • Use templates or structured reporting: I always had my standard structured reports on hand for the most common studies.
 That way, I could easily fill in the missing parts or edit my default report.
 This saves so much time and you may less likely miss reporting something because your structured report guides you through the exam.

 • Use voice commands and programmable keys: Adding to the first point, you can semi-automate the insertion of your standard report or parts of it by programming voice commands or program keys on your radiology mouse or keyboard.
-At first, it may seem cumbersome to add each command and to program each key.
-However, this is a great investment, that will pay off in no time.
-We will discuss this in more detail in the equipment section.

 General Optimization of Workflows in Your Teleradiology Home-Office

+In addition to optimizing your reporting, there is also room for improvement in the general workflow.
 For example, you may have a thematically overlapping or complementary hobby or side-business such as a medical blog.
 By adding a secondary set of monitors and keyboard, you can easily switch between tasks and effectively use the time you´re working as a teleradiologist.
-Naturally, you can always get a coffee or talk to your partner or roommate (if they are also working from home).

-If you´re an “on-call teleradiologist”, you may not want to keep your workstation running on all the time.
-In this case, you may want to optimize your system’s startup speed (SSD) or utilize other gadgets such as Wi-Fi outlets*, that allow you to remotely start your teleradiology workstation via app.
+If you´re an “on-call teleradiologist”, you may not want to keep your workstation running all the time.
+In this case, you may want to optimize your system’s startup speed (SSD) or utilize gadgets such as Wi-Fi outlets*, that allow you to remotely start your teleradiology workstation via app.

 2. Efficient Technology for Your Teleradiology Workstation